-Starting from 2017 also the automotive fuels price indices are calculated from administrative data using the database supplied by the Ministry of Economic Development that collects prices for these products.
-In 2024, around 157,000 price quotes are monthly used to estimate inflation and they come from almost 15,300 fuel stations on the territory that is 68.7% of the ones present in Ministry database.
-The sample of fuel stations covers the geographical areas of country.
-Specifically: about 3,600 are located in the North-West; almost 3,200 in the North-East, 3,400 in the Centre; about 3,500 in the South and around 1,650 in the Islands.
+Starting from 2017 also the automotive fuels price indices are calculated from administrative data using the database supplied by the Ministry of Enterprises and Made in Italy that collects prices for these products.
+In 2025, around more than 214,000 price quotes are monthly used to estimate inflation and they come from around 20,700 fuel stations on the territory that is 92.7% of the ones present in Ministry database.

 Starting from 2022 the estimation of private housing rents index is based on administrative data in particular rents contracts database provided by the Real Estate Market Observatory of the Tax Office.
 The production of the indices benefits from the collaboration of the Central Directorate for Real Estate Market Observatory and Estimating Services (OMISE) of the Tax Office.
-The new data source contains information about rents contracts registered in the reference quarter.
+The new data source contains information about rents contracts registered in the reference period (starting from January 2022 data are released with both quarterly and monthly frequency).
 Only contracts where the property owner is a person and referring to some cadastral categories (civil properties, economic properties and popular properties) are used for inflation estimation.
 Stratification has been carried out for index calculation.
-In particular, dwellings have been stratified according to the position in terms of OMI zones distinguishing between urban macro area if existing or, alternatively, to groups of zones; the type of the contract (free or agreed fee contract) and the duration (long or short term contract); the surface classes.
+In particular, dwellings have been stratified according to:

+- the position in terms of OMI zones distinguishing between urban macro area if existing or, alternatively, to groups of zones; - the type of the contract (free or agreed fee contract) and the duration (long or short term contract); - the surface classes.

 After data cleaning and integration more than one and a half million rents are available for monthly estimation; part of them refers to contracts to be updated according to the consumer prices for blue and white-collar worker households index (FOI).